Abdullahi Mohamed Ali

 He is currently a member of the federal parliament of Somalia.

-Ali is from from the Ali Madaxweyne (Hassan Muse) Xawaadle subclan of the Hawiye.
+Ali is from the ali Madaxweyne (Hassan Muse) Hawadle subclan of the Hawiye.

 Career

 He was previously the Minister for National Security in the Transitional Federal Government.
 Ali later served as Somalia's Ambassador to the United Kingdom.

 On 9 July 2014, following a security reform, Ali was appointed the new Director of the National Intelligence and Security Agency (NISA).
 He replaced Bashir Mohamed Jama at the position.

 On 7 September 2014, the Federal Cabinet sacked Ali as NISA Director.
 He was replaced at the position by Abdurahman Mohamud Turyare, the former Chief of the Supreme Military Court.

+He won his second term as a member of the Federal Parliament of Somalia in March 2022 after receiving 54 votes in Beledweyne.